demisto/content/Packs/CyberChef/Integrations/CyberChef/README.md

 CyberChef is a web-application developed by GCHQ that's been called the “Cyber Swiss Army Knife”.
-This integration was integrated and tested with version xx of CyberChef

 ## Configure CyberChef on Cortex XSOAR